cagilalsac/RMSCTIS/ReadMe.txt

 Afterward, in the MVC layer, dependency injection for the class derived from the DbContext is configured in the IoC (Inversion of Control) Container in the Program.cs file.

-4) In the MVC layer, Microsoft.EntityFrameworkCore.Design and Microsoft.VisualStudio.Web.CodeGeneration.Design
-packages are downloaded through NuGet.
+4) In the MVC layer, Microsoft.EntityFrameworkCore.Design package is downloaded through NuGet.
 If you are using Visual Studio instead of Visual Studio Code, you should set the MVC project as the start up project.

 5) For Entity Framework Code First migration terminal commands:
-5.1) First "dotnet tool install --global dotnet-ef" command should be run only once.
+5.1) First "dotnet tool install --global dotnet-ef" command should be run.
+5.2) Then you need to change directory to the DataAccess folder entering "cd dataaccess".
-5.2) Then a new database migration (version) can be added with "dotnet-ef migrations add v1" command, v1 can be any unique name which hasn't been used before.
+A new database migration (version) can be added with "dotnet-ef --startup-project ../MVC/ migrations add v1" command, v1 can be any unique name which hasn't been used before.
-5.3) Then the database migration is applied to the database by running "dotnet-ef database update" command.
+5.3) Then the database migration is applied to the database by running "dotnet-ef --startup-project ../MVC/ database update" command.

+6) For scaffolding:
+6.1) In the MVC layer, Microsoft.VisualStudio.Web.CodeGeneration.Design package is downloaded.
+6.2) In the DataAccess layer, a class called DbFactory should be created and only connection string of the database should be modified in the CreateDbContext method.
+This class will be used for scaffolding operations (recommended to use).
+6.3) "dotnet tool install -g dotnet-aspnet-codegenerator" command should be run in the terminal.
+6.4) Change directory to MVC by "cd mvc" terminal command, then for creating the Users controller, its actions and views:
+"dotnet aspnet-codegenerator controller -name UsersController --relativeFolderPath Controllers --useDefaultLayout --dataContext Db --model User" command should be run in the terminal.
+Now you can see UsersController under the Controllers folder and Users view folder under the Views folder of the MVC project.